Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

+Here $p_t\lp x,U^c,y\rp$ denotes the contribution to $p_t(x,y)$ from paths that leave $U$; see Section \ref{Sect:Local1}.
+In \eqref{Eqn:2a} and \eqref{Eqn:2b}, nothing prevents $Z_y^{\alpha} p_t$ from being zero, and more to the point, nothing prevents the left-hand side of either equation from being $-\infty$.
+But in this case, the inequality certainly holds.

 Note that, in contrast to the work just mentioned, we establish both localization and the L\'eandre asymptotics not only for $p_t$ itself, but also for its derivatives (in $y$), thus extending L\'eandre's original result fully.
 This is interesting in its own right, but moreover, having bounds on the derivatives of the heat kernel is needed to apply Molchanov's method to heat kernel derivatives and also to study logarithmic derivatives of the heat kernel.
-While it is not our primary focus, localization implies that all of our results hold on an incomplete manifold under a standard condition to the distance to infinity (see Remark \ref{Rmk:Incomplete}).
-Also, in light of the Ben Arous expansion one might wonder about taking derivatives in $t$ and $x$ as well.
+In light of the Ben Arous expansion, one might wonder about taking derivatives in $t$ and $x$ as well.
 This is more complicated.
 Time derivatives are generally accessible by using the forward Kolmogorav (Fokker-Planck) equation to replace them with spatial derivatives.
 However, it turns out that, in the symmetric case, time derivatives can be controlled in a way that is compatible with the Molchanov method, and this allows for lower bounds on pure time derivatives, as we see in a moment.
 This is an interesting phenomenon for the most important special case, so we pursue it in what follows.
+Of course, in the symmetric case, one can also consider $x$-derivatives in place of $y$-derivatives.
+We discuss this in more detail below, in the context of the Ben Arous expansion.